DataDog/integrations-core/docs/developer/tutorials/snmp/introduction.md

 **Identifiers for queryable quantities**

 An **OID**, also known as an **Object Identifier**, is an identifier for a quantity ("object") that can be retrieved from an SNMP device.
-Such quantities may include uptime, temperature, network traffic, etc. (quantities available will vary across devices).
+Such quantities may include uptime, temperature, network traffic, etc (quantities available will vary across devices).

 To make them processable by machines, OIDs are represented as dot-separated sequences of numbers, e.g. `1.3.6.1.2.1.1.1`.